smallbasic/smallbasic.github.io/_build/pages/course_gtl.markdown

 Write next to each line of the program that performs the function

-**P18.BAS** Make a program that asks you the password (a number) to continue and if the correct sounding music and the text " correct password "
+**P18.BAS** Make a program that asks you the password (a number) to continue and if the correct, play music and display the text "correct password"

 **P19.BAS** Program menu: Calculator euros